Our Counseling Approach Journey:

 • forming our ability to bounce back from misfortune: resilience

 Why learning the language of attachment is a foundational skill for all relationships?

 1. People often put their best intentions into trying to be ideal partners.
 However, often early biological wiring fuels automatic responses that create intense conflict and pain with the very ones they love most.
-The key is to learn the language of Attachment so you can heal your childhood attachment wounds, which is ESSENTIAL to enjoy fulfilling relationships as adults now.
+By learning the language of Attachment, you can heal your childhood attachment wounds, which is ESSENTIAL to enjoy fulfilling relationships as adults now.

 2. Attachment is present in ALL AREAS of our life: parenting, personal relationships, coaching and in business.
 Therefore, this work is expanding far beyond the field of trauma.
-Moreover, we are teaching them very learnable skills that can enable anyone to experience meaningful and fulfilling relationships in every area of their life.
+Some of this isn’t that hard.
+There are very learnable skills that can enable anyone to experience meaningful and fulfilling relationships in every area of their life.